-Any of the foregoing events could prevent us, or our collaboration partners, from achieving or maintaining market acceptance of a particular product candidate, if approved, and could result in the loss of significant revenue to us, which would harm our results of operations and business.
+Any of the foregoing events could prevent us, or any collaboration partners, from achieving or maintaining market acceptance of our products or product candidates, if approved, and could result in the loss of significant revenue to us, which would harm our results of operations and business.

 Competition in the biotechnology and pharmaceutical industries is intense and our competitors may discover, develop or commercialize products faster or more successfully than us.
-If we are unable to compete effectively our business, results of operations and prospects will suffer.
+If we are unable to compete effectively, our business, results of operations and prospects will suffer.

 The markets in which we intend to compete are undergoing, and are expected to continue to undergo, rapid and significant technological changes.
-Some of our product candidates are for fields in which competitive products already exist and are established.
+Some of our products and product candidates are for fields in which competitive products already exist and are established.
 We expect competition to intensify as technological advances are made or new drugs and biotechnology products are introduced.
-New developments by competitors may render our current or future product candidates and/or technologies non-competitive, obsolete or not economical.
-Our competitors' products may be more efficacious or marketed and sold more effectively than any of our product candidates.
+New developments by competitors may render our products and current or future product candidates and/or technologies non-competitive, obsolete or not economical.
+Our competitors' products may be more efficacious or marketed and sold more effectively than our products and product candidates.

 We are aware of several pharmaceutical and biopharmaceutical companies that have commenced clinical studies of products or have successfully commercialized products addressing areas that we are targeting.
-While there are currently no long-acting growth hormone treatment options available in the United States or Europe, a permanently PEGylated long-acting growth hormone developed by GeneScience Pharmaceuticals Co., Ltd. is available in China and the Somatropin Biopartners product (LB03002), is available in Korea.
-In addition to the currently approved and marketed daily growth hormone therapies, there are a variety of experimental growth hormone therapies based on permanent modification in different stages of clinical development by various companies, including GeneScience Pharmaceuticals Co., Ltd., Genexine Inc, JCR Pharmaceuticals Co., Ltd., Novo Nordisk A/S, and OPKO Health, Inc. (in collaboration with Pfizer Inc.).
-In addition, Shire plc owns the rights to Natpara, a treatment for hypoparathyroidism.
-Natpara was voluntarily recalled in September 2019 in the U.S. and is now only available to a limited number of seriously-ill patients through a Special Use Program offered by its manufacturer, Takeda Pharmaceutical Company.
+A permanently PEGylated long-acting growth hormone (brand name Jintrolong®) developed by GeneScience Pharmaceuticals Co., Ltd. is available in China and the Somatropin Biopartners product (LB03002), is available in Korea.
+Novo Nordisk has received regulatory approval of once-weekly somapacitan (brand name SOGROYA®) for replacement of endogenous growth hormone in adult patients with GHD in the United States, Japan, Europe, Australia and Saudi Arabia and in pediatric patients with GHD in the United States, Japan, Europe, Canada, Brazil and Saudi Arabia.
+Pfizer (in collaboration with OPKO Health Inc.) has received regulatory approval of onceweekly somatrogon (brand name NGENLA) in more than 40 countries for pediatric GHD.
+Other experimental growth hormone therapies are in different stages of clinical development by various companies, including Genexine Inc., I-MAB, and JCR Pharmaceuticals Co., Ltd. In addition, Takeda owns the rights to parathyroid hormone (brand name NATPARA®), a treatment for hypoparathyroidism.
+Parathyroid hormone was voluntarily recalled in September 2019 in the U.S. and is now only available to a limited number of patients through a Special Use Program offered by its manufacturer, Takeda.
+In October 2022, Takeda announced manufacturing of all strengths of NATPARA will be discontinued globally by the end of 2024.
 In addition, we are aware of several academic groups and companies working on making longer-acting agonists of the PTH receptor, or PTH1R.
-Other companies and groups are developing or commercializing therapies for hypoparathyroidism, including Shire, Chugai Pharmaceutical Co., Ltd., Entera Bio, Extend Biosciences, Massachusetts General Hospital, Alizé Pharma and Eli Lilly and Company.
-Other companies are developing therapies for achondroplasia, including BioMarin, Therachon, QED Therapeutics and BioClin Therapeutics.
-BioMarin Pharmaceutical, Inc. is developing vosoritide for the treatment of achondroplasia, and Therachon and BioClin Therapeutics, Inc. are developing compounds for achondroplasia.
-In addition to product-based competition, our TransCon technologies face technology-based competition as we believe other companies are developing or evaluating enhanced drug delivery and sustained release technologies.
-In particular, we believe Nektar Therapeutics, OPKO Health, Inc., ProLynx LLC and Serina Therapeuti
+Other companies and groups are developing or commercializing therapies for hypoparathyroidism, including Calcilytix (a BridgeBio company), Entera Bio, Extend Biosciences, Massachusetts General Hospital, Amolyt Pharma, and MBX Biosciences.
+Other companies are developing therapies for achondroplasia, including BioMarin Pharmaceutical, Inc., and QED Therapeutics (a BridgeBio company).
+BioMarin Pharmaceutical, Inc. has received regulatory approval for vosoritide (brand name VOXZOGO®) in more than 40 active markets for the treatment of achondroplasia and is developing BMN 333, a long-acting C-type natriuretic peptide (CNP) for multiple growth disorders.
+Tyra Biosciences, Sanofi, ProLynx Inc. and Ribomic, Inc., have achondroplasia programs in various clinical stages.